 Execution Mode Immediate

 Syntax TEACH

 Commands not Allowed MOVE, RUN

 See Also POS[x]

 Description TEACH starts a utility process to find and store target positions into the position data array (POS[x]).

-While the TEACH process runs, the motor can be moved until an intended target position is reached, and then that position value can be stored in the POS[x] array.
-The motor can move actively, using menu keys to move continuously or by small increments.
+While the TEACH process runs, the motor can be moved until an intended target position is reached, and the that position value can be stored in the POS[x] array.
+The motor can move actively, using menu keys to mov continuously or by small increments.
 If the encoder is used, the motor can also be externally positioned after toggling the motor current off and power to the electromagnetic brake on (if used).
 The POS[x] array data can be used as the target destination for absolute motions (MA).
 In sequences, POS[x] can be used anywhere a variable is permitted.
-For a full explanation of the TEACH utility, refer to "8.4 Teaching Positions" on page 98.
+For a full explanation of the TEACH utility, refer to "8.4 Teaching Positions" on page 94.

 Example Command Description

->TEACH #Start the TEACH process

-Teach mode

-(V) : Move Cont.
+Teach mode (V) : Move Cont.
 Neg.
 (M) : Move Cont.
 Pos.
-(B) : Jog Negative (N) : Jog Positive (Q) : Current ON/OFF (F) : FREE ON/OFF (S) : Save all data to EEPROM (K) : Change Key Interval (50-500[msec]) (D) : Change Jog Distance (0.001-500000 [Rev])
+(B) : Jog Negative (N) : Jog Positive (Q) : Current ON/OFF (F) : FREE ON/OFF (S) : Save all data to EEPROM (K) : Change Key Interval (50-500[msec]) (D) : Change Jog Distance (0.001-500000 [Rev]) Minimum Movable Distance : 0.001 [Rev] <space> : Immediate Stop <enter> : Data entry mode (Input POS number, then <enter>) <esc> : Exit teach mode PC= 0.000</esc></enter></enter></space>

-PC= 0.000